 Important visa and travel tips:

-- Don't try to wing it!
-If you don't have the proper documents in hand when you arrive in Italy (or the Schengen Area) you will be denied entry.
+- If you don't have the proper documents in hand when you arrive in Italy (or the Schengen Area) you will be denied entry.
 If you are discovered in Italy on an expired tourist visa (meaning you've stayed longer than 90 days), you will be promptly sent out of Italy and the Schengen Area, at your own expense.
 It is not advised to stay past the allotted time allowed.